yv-sb-repo-tests/saranshaga/content/posts/i-took-a-quantic-leap.md

 After a few days, I was invited to an interview.
 My interview was scheduled with *Matt Schenck*, EVP at Quantic.
 It was an opportunity for me to ask questions about the program and know more about the process.
 I've got to know that not everyone is invited to an interview- but consider it a good sign if you are invited.

-Shortly after my interview, I got one of the best emails containing the golden letters
+Shortly after my interview, I got one of the best emails containing the golden letters-

-> Congratulations!
-On behalf of all of us at Quantic, I’m so pleased to notify you of your acceptance into the **Quantic MBA - July 2020** class.
+_Congratulations!
+On behalf of all of us at Quantic, I’m so pleased to notify you of your acceptance into the **Quantic MBA - July 2020** class._

 Here's a snapshot of my cohort.
 I suffered from imposter syndrome (everyone suffers from it, [here's an article from HBR on how to handle it](https://hbr.org/2016/07/everyone-suffers-from-imposter-syndrome-heres-how-to-handle-it)) when I saw that my class contains a frontline doctor from NHS, a US Army veteran, a Forbes 30 under 30 winner and young entrepreneurs.